 Speakers from Menzies are available to visit community groups to speak generally about Menzies and our research, or specifically about a particular research area.
 We are also able to co-ordinate on-site visits to the Institute, showcasing the laboratory, clinic and providing further information on our research.

-If you are co-ordinating a talks program for your community group, association or club and wish to know more about medical research in Tasmania please contact Samantha Jackson, Advancement Coordinator, on 03 6226 7782 or email Samantha.Jackson@utas.edu.au.
-These talks are very popular and as a result bookings need to be made well in advance.
+If you are co-ordinating a talks program for your community group, association or club and wish to know more about medical research in Tasmania please contact Angela Wilson, Communications Manager, on firstname.lastname@example.org

 Fundraising by community groups

-Only around 14% of grant applications to competitive national medical research funding schemes – from anywhere in Australia - are successful.
-This means that even though we are a nationally competitive institute, these large funding schemes will never fully cover the cost of our research.
-This is why your support and the fundraising efforts of the community are fundamental to our success.
+Your support and the fundraising efforts of the community are fundamental to our success.
 Fundraising can be rewarding, challenging and fun – especially when your efforts are furthering important medical research.
-There are many different ways to fund-raise and we have prepared guidelines to help you understand the requirements under State law when you choose Menzies as the beneficiary for your upcoming fundraising activity .
-Please do not hesitate to contact our fundraising team on 03 6226-7782 with any questions.
+There are many ways to fundraise, and we have prepared guidelines to help you understand the requirements under Tasmanian State law when you choose Menzies as the beneficiary for your upcoming fundraising activity.
+Please do not hesitate to contact our fundraising team on 03 6226-7707 with any questions.